 A grievance is defined as any disagreement arising from the interpretation, application, operation, or alleged violation of the Personnel policies of High Level Municipal Library or of the Employment Standards Code of Alberta.

-An employee or library volunteer who has a grievance related to their employment in the library should present a written statement and discuss the concern with the Library Manager.
+An employee or library volunteer who has a grievance related to their employment in the Library should present a written statement and discuss the concern with the Library Manager.
 If the Library Manager has a grievance, the Manager should bring all written correspondence to discuss the matter with the Library Board Chair.

 If the griever and the Library Manager or the Library Manager and the Board Chairperson cannot resolve the issue, a full written record of the concern and all documentation should be provided to the Library Board within 15 days of the discussion.